les-tontons-crafters/xtrem-tdd/content/Flavours/mutation-testing.md

 Mutation score is the percentage of mutants killed, i.e. Killed Mutant Count / Total Mutant Count * 100.
 - A score of 100% is a good indicator for test suite quality.
 It indicates that if we ever have a regression bug in our code, that it will be able to be detected by the test.
-- Any score less than 100% indicates gaps in the test suite, it indicates missing behavioral assertions.
-It means that code exhibits behavior which is not covered by any test.
+- Any score less than 100% indicates gaps in the test suite, it indicates missing behavioural assertions.
+It means that code exhibits behaviour which is not covered by any test.

 ## Why ?